apache/flink/docs/internals/ide_setup.md

 * Or download the [zip file](http://download.scala-ide.org/sdk/helium/e38/scala211/stable/update-site.zip), unpack it, and move the contents of the
   "plugins" and "features" folders into the equally named folders of the Eclipse root directory

+**NOTE:** It might happen that some modules do not build in Eclipse correctly (even if the maven build succeeds).
+To fix this, right-click in the corresponding Eclipse project and choose "Properties" and than "Maven".
+Uncheck the box labeled "Resolve dependencies from Workspace projects", click "Apply" and then "OK". "

 ### Eclipse Scala IDE 4.0.0